shagarah/udacity-weather-journal-app/README.md

   `http://localhost:3000`
 * Enter your zip code in the first input field
-* Enter your feeling about the weather
+* Enter your feeling about the weather in the next text area
 * Click Generate

 ## Files in repository